kennethrmiller/python-data-analysis/README.md

 #### topic-modeling
 The `topic-modeling` folder contains scripts relating to topic modeling for a brand using a data set of clothing and shoe reviews on Amazon.com.

+#### time-series
+The `time-series` folder contains a jupyter notebook outlining my steps on creating multiple time series analysis of AT&T search trend on Google using multiple advertising spend data sets, gathered from Ad$pender.

 #### data-visualization
 The `data-visualization` folder contains visualizations done on a MLB batting data set.